 A little bit of British #InTheBUF, the Buffalo Double Decker Bus is one of the newest way to explore Buffalo’s heritage, engage with your “Bobby”-dressed tour guide and have a little bit of fun.
 The Double Decker Bus offers a 90-minute Canalside tour, a two-hour Best of Buffalo tour and specialty tours such as Murder Mystery, Old & New Buffalo and kid-friendly tours.
 All tours start at Buffalo’s Naval and Military Park near Canalside.

 The Open Air Autobus may be one of the best ways to survey Buffalo’s best architecture.
 The 90-minute “Whirlwind tour” includes masterworks by H.H.
 Richardson, Louis Sullivan and Frank Lloyd Wright; Kleinhans Music Hall, Shea’s Performing Arts Center and the city’s Olmsted Park System.

-The best way to see all of Buffalo’s Frank Lloyd Wright sites may be the All Wright, All Day Tour, which connects the Martin House Complex, Graycliff Estate and posthumously designed boathouse, mausoleum and gas station all in the same day by trolley.
+The best way to see all of Buffalo’s Frank Lloyd Wright sites may be the All Wright, All Day Tour, which connects the Martin House, Graycliff and posthumously designed boathouse, mausoleum and gas station all in the same day by trolley.